MarkMessa/DER-Mathematica/README.md

 - `[s-length]` 1-byte length descriptor for the s value that follows.
 - `[s-coordinate]` big-endian integer of 'minimum length'.

-The 'minimum length' means that an initial `0x00` bytes for r and s are not allowed, except when their highest bit is set (ie. when the first byte is above `0x7F`, a single `0x00` in front is required).
+The 'minimum length' means that an initial `0x00` byte for r and s is not allowed, except when their highest bit is set (ie. when the first byte is above `0x7F`, a single `0x00` in front is required).
 What happens is that the highest bit specifies the sign of the value.
 However, for ECDSA the r and s values are positive integers, so the highest bit must not be set.

 This results on average in 71 bytes signatures, as there are several header bytes, and the r and s values are variable length.
 Some examples: